zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Locke, however, does accept some original acts of the mind, e.g. the law of contradiction, and other forms of logic. **Intuitive knowledge**.
 There are other undisputable truths in all cases, such as geometric proofs, but such has to be proven and requires an argument.
 This is **demonstrative knowledge**.

-All ideas (the complex contents of human understanding) come from sensation (sensory acts / channels) or reflection.
+All ideas (the complex contents of human understanding) come from sensation (sensory acts / channels) or reflection, and in other words, from experience.
-From experience.

 The thought experiment **Molyneux's problem**: a person born blind can feel the differences between shapes such as spheres and cubes, could he, after gaining sight, distinguish those by sight alone?
 Locke's empiricism says no.